zxzhai/zxzhai.github.io/_pages/research.md

 ## Others

-I also develop a new probe based on the weak lensing effect of Type Ia supernovae to constrain the cosmological parameters.
+I develop a new probe based on the weak lensing effect of Type Ia supernovae to constrain the cosmological parameters.
 Compared with the luminosity-redshift relation of SNe, the weak lensing effect is subdominant.
 However, our simulation for the Roman SNe program shows that this signal is potentially significant at high redshift.
 This makes the SNe a more powerful cosmological probe in both measuring the expansion of the universe, and measuring the clumpiness of the matter distribution.
 [Zhai+2019d](https://ui.adsabs.harvard.edu/abs/2019PhRvD..99h3525Z/abstract), [Zhai+2020b](https://ui.adsabs.harvard.edu/abs/2020arXiv200806804Z/abstract)

 My other research activities can be found from my publication list.